‘Going green starts only with a shift in consciousness‘ ~ Ian Somerhalder

 Green Building: A sustainable building concept and their sites using limited energy, water, and materials, and reducing building impacts on human health and the environment over the entire life cycle of the building.
 GB concepts extend beyond the walls of buildings and can include site planning, community and land use planning issues as well.

 Green Politics : A political ideology that aims to create an ecologically sustainable society rooted in environmentalism, nonviolence, social justice, and grassroots democracy.
-Due to the effect of globalization and liberalized economy, the world now undergoes a gradual paradigm shift from ‘left’ /’right’ ideologies to either ‘Green’ Nations (sustainable use of natural/bio resources) or ‘Brown’ Nations (total exploitation of natural/bio resources).
+Due to the effect of globalization and liberalized economy, the world now undergoes a gradual paradigm shift and moves from ‘left’ /’right’ ideologies to either ‘Greenism’ (sustainable use of bio resources) or ‘Brownism’ (total exploitation of bio resources)?

 Green Medicine: The natural substances and natural energies for the treatment of health problems resulting from imbalance in the body.
 GM entails the sustainability of medical products and minimization of medical waste.
 Green medicine seeks the physical, mental, emotional, environmental, energetic, psychic and spiritual aspects of human experience that become equally important when it comes to health and healing.